mdmtk/docs/edge/source/guide/csp/powerkey.md

 Zebra Android devices have a menu that is displayed on the device screen when you perform a long press of the Power Key.
 This menu is called the Power Key Menu and offers the device user the ability to invoke various power-related functions, such as reset (reboot), power off, Airplane Mode, Touch Panel, Safe Mode, etc. The exact set of options that will appear in the Power Key Menu varies based on the capabilities of the device.

-The PowerKeyMgr Feature Type allows you to control whether certain the menu options that are supported on the Power Key Menu for a device will actually appear on the Power Key Menu of the device.
+The PowerKeyMgr Feature Type allows you to control whether the device user will be allowed to use certain menu options that are supported on the Power Key Menu to turn the corresponding device function on or off.
 This allows you to prevent the device user from using certain supported menu options that may perform operations that are a bit more sensitive and could interfere with the smooth operation of the device.

 >**Note:** The PowerKeyMgr Feature Type can be used to prevent access to menu options that are supported on the device and can restore access to menu options to which access was previously prevented, but cannot restore access to menu options that are not supported on that devices.